List of short stories by Alice Munro

-There are a list of short stories written by Alice Munro.
+This is a list of short stories written by Alice Munro.
 It includes stories that were published in single-author collections (books), the first story ever published, "The Dimensions of a Shadow" (1950), and other stories having appeared elsewhere.

 Short stories by title (sortable)

 Some of the data in the list below are still needed in this spreadsheet, e.g., which journal a story was published in.

 Short stories by title

 This list contains some extra information compared with the table above.